swch/strivve-docs-nextjs/src/pages/integrations/best-practices/index.md

 **Updated Site List:**![StriveCX-6](/images/cx_recent_sites.png)

-**My Sites Page:**  Apple placing card in background:
+**My Sites Page** - Apple placing card in background:
 ![StriveCX-7](/images/cx_my_sites_1.png)

-**My Sites Page:**  After Apple completes placing card in background:
+**My Sites Page** - After Apple completes placing card in background:
 ![StriveCX-8](/images/cx_my_sites_2.png)

 ## Conclusion
 The focus of minimizing the User Wait Time will result in a significantly improved cardholder experience which would maximize adoption and usage of the CardSavr platform.
-By releasing the cardholder after account linking, the amount of time the cardholder has to wait is reduced significantly by over 50%.
+By releasing the cardholder after account linsking, the amount of time the cardholder has to wait is reduced significantly by over 50%.

 Please [Contact Strivve](mailto:support@strivve.com) for any additional support regarding this guidance.